alexcpn/alexcpn.github.io/html/other/k8sbackup-velero-restic.md

 For scheduled backups the next schedule will trigger

-For Inprogress, will stay in Progress forever
+For Inprogress, will stay in Progress forever.
+You need to delete the backup and delete the velero operator pod to recover.
+This looks like a bug